mikevo-penn/daily-game-counts/README.md

 1. Clone the repo. `git clone git@github.com:mikevo-penn/daily-game-counts.git`
 2. Install the dependencies `mix get.deps`
 3. Install `ImageMagick` on your local machine.

+## Running the app
+You can invoke the app like this: `mix DailyGameCount`